Tommie Shelby: Education and career

 Shelby was the eldest of six children.
 He was a self-described "jock" in high school, competing in basketball and track.
 He earned his B.A. in philosophy from Florida A&M University in 1990 and his Ph.D. in philosophy with a certificate in cultural studies from the University of Pittsburgh in 1998.
 His dissertation, Marxism and the Critique of Moral Ideology, was directed by David Gauthier.

 Before moving to Harvard University as an assistant professor in 2000, he was an assistant professor of philosophy at Ohio State University from 1998 to 2000.
 He was the John L. Loeb Associate Professor of the Social Sciences at Harvard from 2004 to 2007.
 Shelby is the second black scholar to be tenured in the philosophy department at Harvard.
 The first was Kwame Anthony Appiah, now a professor at New York University.

 Shelby served as an editor of Transition Magazine and of the Du Bois Review.
 In 2015, he was elected to the Pulitzer Prize Board.
-He was elected to the American Academy of Arts and Sciences in 2019.
+In June 2022, he was elected as the Board's 2022-2024 co-chair, serving alongside Poynter Institute President Neil Brown.
+Shelby also was elected to the American Academy of Arts and Sciences in 2019.